 The Region encourages MA students to present outstanding papers.
 Paper proposals from MA students must be accompanied by the nomination of a faculty advisor.
-Please include the name and contact information of the faculty advisor in your OP3 submission.
-The submission deadline is December 15, 2010.
+Please include the name and contact information of the faculty advisor in your submission.
 Joint AAR/SBL Sessions:

-Multicultural Perspectives on Theology, Religion, and Biblical Interpretation Priscilla Eppinger, Graceland University This Section seeks papers that address theology, religion, or the Bible from diverse racial, ethnic, and demographic perspectives in conversation with analysis of other forms of difference.
+Asian/Asian American Theology and Religious Studies Sharon Tan, United Theological Seminary of the Twin Cities, and Bernon Lee, Bethel University This Section welcomes any papers relating to Asian/Asian American perspectives on religious studies, theology, ethics, history, and biblical studies.
+Multicultural Perspectives on Theology, Religion, and Biblical Interpretation Amy Marga, Luther Seminary, St. Paul, MN This Section seeks papers that address theology, religion, or the Bible from diverse racial, ethnic, and demographic perspectives in conversation with analysis of other forms of difference.
 Teaching the Bible and Religion Suzanne Hequet, College of Saint Benedict's and Saint John's University This Section welcomes proposals on topics that explore pedagogical issues specific to the teaching of the Bible or religion in undergraduate, graduate, or seminary settings.
 Analyses of educational theory, teaching practices, and the ways in which values affect teaching and learning are encouraged.
 In addition to papers, presentations may include opportunities to engage participants in activities or discussion.
-Undergraduate Research Bruce Forbes, Morningside College, and Lori Brandt Hale, Augsburg College The regional meeting includes undergraduate papers reflecting the preponderance of undergraduate institutions in the region.
+Undergraduate Research Bruce Forbes, Morningside College The Regional Meeting includes undergraduate papers reflecting the preponderance of undergraduate institutions in the Region.
 Members nominate outstanding papers.
 Each institution is allowed up to two submissions.
 Women, Religion, and Sacred Text Cia Sautter, United Theological Seminary of the Twin Cities This Section is open to a wide range of topics but particularly encourages proposals that engage in a feminist, womanist, or mujarista perspective.
 For example, papers may deal with feminist perspectives on history or scripture, but also keeping in mind teaching challenges for women in the Upper Midwest region.
 Different forms of presentation are welcome, including performance.
 AAR Sessions: